2017 Contra Costa County Marsanne/Roussanne - current release

-Waxy and citrusy aromas with flavors of Meyer lemon and honey come together beautifully in this structured, medium-bodied white wine.
+Waxy and citrusy aromas with flavors of Meyer lemon, lychee, and honey come together beautifully in this structured, medium-bodied white wine.
 Aged and fermented in old French Oak barrels for 11 months before being bottled unfined and unfiltered.

 Pair with shellfish, roasted chicken, veal, and pork dishes.